fasiha/cjk-2021/README.md

 Notes:

+> Image: self: poster of all Japanese grade school kanji from [KanjiPoster.com](https://kanjiposter.com)

 This leads to the classic data representation problem: literally thousands of characters for daily use—
 - ~2500 taught in elementary school and ~1000 taught in middle school in PRC ([Wikipedia](https://en.wikipedia.org/wiki/List_of_Commonly_Used_Characters_in_Modern_Chinese))
 - 2663 tested by HSK level 6 ([Wikipedia](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi#Written_test))), maybe up to a hundred thousand characters for all historic texts.